Linus4/eldritchinstinct/main.typ

 === Name, Occupation & Personality

 First, choose or roll a *name* for your character, then their *occupation*, which informs their knowledge and potential skills (see tables on p. #pageref(<chargen_tables>)).
-Note however, that PCs do not hold positions of power.
+Note however, that investigators do not hold positions of power.

 To make your character a bit more interesting, think about their speciality, their area of expertise in their occupation.
-Next, roll a d4 for each of your character’s *personality* factors and think of one detail about your PC’s face and clothes.
+Next, roll a d4 for each of your character’s *personality* factors and think of one detail about your investigator’s face and clothes.

 === Ability Scores